 - Refuse Early Settlement Offers: Recovering compensation after a car accident in Miami can be tricky, thanks to the state’s insurance laws.
 Insurance companies want to limit the amount of money you recover after an accident, and will do everything in their power to make that happen.
 You can make sure that you are properly compensated for your injuries by refusing to speak with insurance companies until you’ve consulted with an attorney.

-- Contact an Attorney: Hiring an attorney to handle your Miami car accident case is the best thing you can do if you want to maximize the amount of money you receive for your injuries.
-Call Lavent Law today to schedule a free consultation with our dedicated personal injury attorneys.
+- Contact an Attorney: Hiring an attorney is the best thing you can do if you want to maximize the amount of money you receive for your injuries.
+Call Lavent Law today to schedule a free consultation with our dedicated legal team.

 Damages Available to Car Accident Victims